JaddotWuzHere/TheContinuum/content/en/Continuum Physics/index.md

 ## Introduction
 ---
 ### The Continuum
 The Continuum is the unified field framework that constitutes all existence, encompassing every **[[en/Continuum Physics/Domain|domain]]** of reality within a single, coherent manifold.
-It is not a separate dimension, but the substrate from which all dimensions, energies, and fields arise.
+It is not a separate dimension, but the substrate from which all energies, and fields arise.

 Every known domain represents a distinct manifestation of the Continuum’s underlying structure.
 These domains differ in composition and behavior, yet remain inseparably linked through shared energetic and geometric foundations.